emsquid/pic/README.md

 ```
 Preview Image in CLI.

-Usage: pic [OPTIONS] <PROTOCOL> <PATH>
+Usage: pic [OPTIONS] <PATH>

 Arguments:
-  <PROTOCOL>  Previewing protocol to use [possible values: kitty, sixel, iterm, blocks]
   <PATH>  Image to preview

 Options:
   -x, --x <X>                x position (0 is left)
   -y, --y <Y>                y position (0 is top)
   -c, --cols <COLS>          Number of cols to fit the preview in
   -r, --rows <ROWS>          Number of rows to fit the preview in
   -u, --upscale              Upscale image if needed
   -s, --static               Only show first frame of GIFs
   -l, --loop                 Loop GIFs infinitely
+  -p, --protocol <PROTOCOL>  Previewing protocol to use [possible values: kitty, sixel, iterm, blocks]
       --load <ID>            Load image with the given id (kitty only)
       --display <ID>         Display image with the given id (kitty only)
       --clear <ID>           Clear image with the given id (0 for all) (kitty only)
-  -f, --force         Do not check for protocol support
   -h, --help                 Print help
   -V, --version              Print version
 ```

 ## Progress